 Cutting Corners on Kilimanjaro

-On the climb I started to realize you can not cut corners on the mountain and the same was true of my work at home.
+On the climb I started to realize you can not cut corners on the mountain.
+The same was true of my work at home.
 If I want to succeed at home I need to make sure I am doing everything possible to make myself successful in my career.

 I was learning so much about myself and my ability.
 My ability was only curtailed by my lack of experience.
 I had to go home and learn more, research more and educate myself more.
 If I can do that I can really get after my goals and make them happen.